Phenomenon Studio

 What Are Legacy Systems and Why Are They a Problem?

 Legacy systems are old software and technology that still exist in many providers’ operations.
 These systems might manage EHR, billing or communication but are often outdated, unsupported by vendors and riddled with inefficiencies.
+This is why many organizations are turning to custom software solutions to create tailored applications that meet their specific needs, offering advantages such as seamless integration, scalability, and enhanced security.

 Key Pain Points of Legacy Systems: